Advanced Topics in Archives and Records Administration (ePortfolio)

 You will be enrolled into the Canvas site automatically.

-Completion of the ePortfolio, integrating theory and practice, to satisfy the Culminating Experience, with the portfolio based on core competencies for archives and records administration professionals as outlined in the MARA 289 Handbook.
-Completed in final semester.
+Completion of the ePortfolio, integrating theory and practice, to satisfy the Culminating Experience, with the portfolio based on core competencies for archives and records administration professionals as outlined in the current MARA 289 Handbook [PDF: 13 pages] Completed in the final year of the program.
 Not repeatable.

 See information about eligibility by looking at the current MARA 289 Handbook and reviewing the section on "Eligibility."

 Upon successful completion of the course, students will be able to:

 - Demonstrate the ability to produce an ePortfolio.

 - Demonstrate achievement of all 9 MARA core competencies.

 - A Articulate the ethics, values, and foundational principles of archives and records management professionals and appreciate the important role record keepers play in social memory and organizational accountability.

 - B Recognize the social, cultural, and economic dimensions of records, recordkeeping, and records use.